rslifka/fate_of_all_fools/README.md

 # Fate of All Fools Is...

 * A [Tampermonkey](https://Tampermonkey.net/)-based suite of enhancements to [Destiny Item Manager](https://www.destinyitemmanager.com/) (DIM) for Destiny 2.
 I've used DIM for years and find it indispensable.
 There are a few nits I've wanted to fix from styling to information density.
 I've also wanted to add workflow-specific features that are unique to the way I play Destiny and work with my vault.
 These changes range from slight preferences to how I organize, which I realize are super subjective and perhaps best done as a layer on top of DIM versus adding features to the core.
+If you think about item management the way I do, you're in luck!
+If not... well feel free to fork this project ;)
 * Only compatible with the [online version of DIM](https://app.destinyitemmanager.com/), not the extension.
-Chrome prevents extensions from accessing one another.
+Chrome prevents extensions from accessing one another for security reasons; nothing to be done about that.
 * A [unique weapon](http://destinydb.com/item/3490486524/fate-of-all-fools) from Destiny 1 and part of a [really touching story](https://www.reddit.com/r/DestinyTheGame/comments/2lgxd4/deej_just_sent_my_husband_the_new_exotic_fate_of/).
 * The Destiny 2 Jade Rabbit Exotic perk! =D
 * Currently [![Build Status](https://travis-ci.org/rslifka/fate_of_all_fools.svg?branch=master)](https://travis-ci.org/rslifka/fate_of_all_fools)